|The Generic Approach|

 What I will note a priori, is that this basic mechanism of capture has given rise to a vast number of great games.
 For me that leads to a simple question: given this richness, are there similar basic mechanisms of capture?
 If so, are some great games hidden there?
 And the answer is yes.
 There are at least two more mechanisms of the 'two men on three cells' type, and both have rendered at least one great game.

-Lasca is the perfect example of an inconsistent game.
-It is the result of 'specific' thinking.
-It's origin lies probably is some pub in 19th century Russia, where Shashki was the dominant proletarian game, an 8x8 draughts variant reminiscent of International Draughts, but without precedence of majority capture (although a chosen multiple capture must be completed) and with a 'flying king', meaning that a man reaching the back rank in a capture immediately transforms to king and, if further captures are possible, must proceed as such in the same move.
+Lasca is a good example of an inconsistent game.
+It's origins lie probably is some pub in 19th century Russia, where Shashki was the dominant proletarian game, an 8x8 draughts variant reminiscent of International Draughts, but without precedence of majority capture and with a 'flying king', meaning that a man reaching the back rank in a capture immediately transforms to king and, if further captures are possible, must proceed as such in the same move.

 This to sketch column checkers cradle.